mroonga/mroonga/doc/source/install/others.md

 ### `make`

-`configure` is succeeded, you can build Mroonga by `make`:
+`configure` is succeeded, you can build Mroonga by `make`.

 ```console
 % make
 ```

 If you have multi cores CPU, you can make faster by using `-j` option.
-If you have 4 cores CPU, it's good for using `-j4` option:
+If you have 4 cores CPU, it's good for using `-j4` option.

 ```console
 % make -j4